 Rethinking Leadership.
 International seminar with Two Wings Institute at Harris Manchester College, University of Oxford

-We have begun another semester of “Re-thinking Leadership” at Harris Manchester College, Oxford.
-This time our traditional seminar turned imperceptibly into a three-day conference marathon.
-First, a double symposium at Lady Margaret Hall, Oxford: “The Russian War Against Ukraine: Global Implications” and “Alternative Perspectives: Actors Hostile to the West”.
-Rob Johnson, head of the The Oxford Changing Character of War Programme at Pembroke College, Oxford brought together the most prominent specialists from around the world to show the consequence of genocidal war on Africa, China, India, the Middle East and last but not least the West.
-The entire conference was topped off by Michal Luczewski’s reflection on Central and Eastern Europe, which has become a victim of the polarization between East and West (which is itself polarized between the position of perpetrator, victim and hero).
+We have completed another semester of Rethinking Leadership at Harris Manchester College in Oxford.
+This time our traditional seminar imperceptibly turned into a three-day conference marathon.
+First, a double symposium at Lady Margaret Hall in Oxford: “Russia’s war against Ukraine: global implications” and ”Alternative perspectives: actors hostile to the West.”
+Rob Johnson, head of The Oxford Changing Character of War Program at Pembroke College, Oxford, brought together the most prominent specialists from around the world to show the consequences of this genocidal war in Africa, China, India, the Middle East and finally the West.
+The entire conference was topped off by Michal Luczewski’s reflection on Central and Eastern Europe, which has become a victim of the polarization between East and West (and which itself is polarized between the position of perpetrator, victim and hero).

 Leave A Comment